IPCTeamNonProd/Hello-World/README.md

-# Hello-World
+# Welcome to a new start in sharing Team !
-Base Repository
+This will be the companys Base Repository
-Will add more info in the near future.
-Welcome !
+I will make sure to add more info in the near future.